Elijah Frampton, Sr.

 This sort of life was full enough of incident and adventure to make it quite spicy and was besides a cash-down business.
 Settlements on the river were few and far between.
 To add to its beckoning our thoughts away from the realities of this hard, inexorable life, so full of bickering and heart-breaks, to that life of perennial beauty and happiness, which we count upon in our reckoning of the great hereafter.

-The next year he made another trip to the south, selling out his boat and provisions.
+The next year, he made another trip to the south, selling out his boat and provisions.
 He then went to New Orleans, bought a stock of dry goods, and took passage on a steamer for Quincy, Illinois, where he arrived sometime in April 1845.

-In May 1845, he sold his stock of food and moved to Greenbush, Illinois, where he lived until the fall of 1863, when he moved to Avon, Illinois, where he died, as before stated, on 23 Jan.
+In May 1845, he sold his stock of food and moved to Greenbush, Illinois, where he lived until the fall of 1863 when he moved to Avon, Illinois, where he died, as before stated, on 23 Jan.
 1877.

-John Frampton, the father of the subject of this sketch, was a soldier in the War of Revolution, belonging to the Cumberland county Rangers, and was with Washington, when his army crossed the Delaware River on the floating ice, 25.
+John Frampton, the father of the subject of this sketch, was a soldier in the War of Revolution, belonging to the Cumberland County Rangers, and was with Washington when his army crossed the Delaware River on the floating ice 25.
 Dec.
 1776.

-Lucinda (Trowbridge) Frampton was born near Marietta, Ohio 8 April 1811; married Elijah Frampton at Burlington, Ohio, on 28 May 1828; died at Avon, Illinois, on 15 March 1895.
+Lucinda (Trowbridge) Frampton was born near Marietta, Ohio, on 8 April 1811; married Elijah Frampton at Burlington, Ohio, on 28 May 1828; died at Avon, Illinois, on 15 March 1895.

 In her youth, she was possessed of more than ordinary beauty.
 She was of very cheerful disposition, always looking on the bright side of life.
 To the day of her death, she had the faculty of attracting to herself the society of young people, which she greatly enjoyed.
 She was everybody’s friend – bore no malice.

 William Walker Frampton, born in Burlington, Ohio, 5 Dec.
-1824; married Mary Anderson, in 1949; and again, Mary Miller, in 1852 – both at Quincy, Illinois; again married (name not given), in 1867; and again, Ella Eckman – both of the latter at DeSoto, Kansas.
+1824; married Mary Anderson in 1949; and again, Mary Miller, in 1852 – both at Quincy, Illinois; again married (name not given), in 1867; and again, Ella Eckman – both of the latter at DeSoto, Kansas.

 William was a stationary engineer and surveyor by profession.
 He learned the trade of engineering on a steamboat, on the Mississippi and Missouri rivers.
 In 1852, he came from near Blandinsville, Illinois, to Greenbush, Illinois, to take charge of a sawmill and corn cracker owned by Ragon and Mather.

-Elijah Frampton, Jr., born in Burlington, Ohio, on 20 May 1829; married Sarah Walker Hannon, at Greenbush, Ill., on 1 Nov.
+Elijah Frampton, Jr., born in Burlington, Ohio, on 20 May 1829, married Sarah Walker Hannon at Greenbush, Ill., on 1 Nov.
 1855.
 To them were born three children: Ida Cornelia, 7 Nov.
 1856; Edward Trowbridge, 12 March 1860; and Netty Hanon, 17 March 1862.
-Ida C. died in Kansas on 16 May 1860; and Netty H. in Greenbush, on 27 July 1864.
+Ida C. died in Kansas on 16 May 1860, and Netty H. in Greenbush on 27 July 1864.
 On 27 July 1864, his wife also died at Greenbush, where she was buried.

 Elijah learned the trade of miller at Canton, Mo.
 He then secured a place in one of the Quincy mills.
 In 1852, he came to Greenbush and took charge of the corn crackers.
 In 1856, he and William bought the mill and put in a flour mill, which they ran until the spring of 1858, when he sold out and moved to Kansas, along with Elijah Hanon, his wife’s father, and Samuel M. Snapp, his brother-in-law.

-In the spring of 1860, they returned to Greenbush, having been driven out of Kansas by the terrible drouth [sic] and the grasshopper scourge.
+In the spring of 1860, they returned to Greenbush, having been driven out of Kansas by the terrible drought and the grasshopper scourge.
 In 1864, after the death of his wife, he went to Avon, Ill., where he now resides.
 His son Edward married a lady in Kansas, where he still resides.

 John Martin Frampton was born in Burlington, Ohio, on 22 Oct.
 1830; married at Pittsfield, Illinois, to Miss Amatha Whittaker, 25 Dec.
-1872; moved to Quincy, Illinois, from Ohio, 6 May 1845; moved to Greenbush, Illinois, in December 1856; moved to Avon, Ill., in the fall of 1863; worked on a farm owned by Isaac N. Morris, during the spring and summer of 1848, for eight dollars a month; worked on a steamboat as a pantryman and second steward during the year 1849; taught school in the summer of 1851, at Muddy Lane, in McDonough county, at eighteen dollars a month and boarded himself; clerked in a store at Louisiana, Mo., in the fall of 1851 (pay nominal); worked in the Whig newspaper office at Quincy, Illinois, 1852 to 1855 – pay, sixteen dollars a month; and was a shipping clerk for a large foundry in St. Louis, Mo., from July 1855 to October 1856 – pay, forty dollars a month.
+1872; moved to Quincy, Illinois, from Ohio, 6 May 1845; moved to Greenbush, Illinois, in December 1856; moved to Avon, Ill., in the fall of 1863; worked on a farm owned by Isaac N. Morris, during the spring and summer of 1848, for eight dollars a month; worked on a steamboat as a pantryman and second steward during the year 1849; taught school in the summer of 1851, at Muddy Lane, in McDonough county, at eighteen dollars a month and boarded himself; clerked in a store at Louisiana, Mo., in the fall of 1851 (pay nominal); worked in the Whig newspaper office at Quincy, Illinois, 1852 to 1855 – pay, sixteen dollars a month; and was a shipping clerk for a large foundry in St. Louis, Mo., from July 1855 to October 1856 – pay forty dollars a month.

 John Martin Frampton obituary from Pomona, California 23 March 1916

 15 April 1867, he was appointed clerk in the U.S. Internal Revenue Service by Gen. L. F. Ross, collector of the ninth district, Illinois.
-From that date until 1 July 1886, he was continuously in government service as clerk and deputy collector, at a salary from nine to eighteen hundred dollars, serving under five different collectors.
+From that date until 1 July 1886, he was continuously in government service as a clerk and deputy collector, at a salary from nine to eighteen hundred dollars, serving under five different collectors.

 0 Comments